310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 Nothing about me is enough, from my hard work to my capability—
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki serious %}
 ………
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora sad %}
-Ah— I’m so sorry.
+Ah—I’m so sorry.
 I ended up venting… I couldn’t help it, seeing you made me feel so relieved, and…
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki serious %}
 Nagumo.

 Do you need help?